yanchoys/DevOps_online_Kyiv_2022Q1Q2/m9/README.md

 # Resume
-Final project of deployment resume with css and scripts via Jenkins
+Final project of deployment Portfolia with css and scripts via Jenkins

 ## Step 1
 Launch an instance on ubutu 20.02 with inbound rules of security group which access to ports: